mattias-p/linky/README.md

 ### Absolute local links

 By default linky doesn't resolve absolute local links.
+This way you're able to know which links do redirect.
-This is because linky doesn't know where to find the document root.
+Also, linky doesn't know the location of the document root.

 ```sh
 $ linky --check example_site/path/to/absolute.md